system-Barinda/Gym-Git-Exercise-Solutions/README.md

 Imagine "Create third and fourth files" describes too much at once.
 Separate them for better tracking with two different commit messages: "Create Third File" and "Create fourth file".
 Challenge: Leverage git reset to separate the files into individual commits with distinct messages. learn more about splitting commits

+## Advanced Squashing here the Challenge: Utilize interactive rebasing with the squash command to achieve this advanced squash.
+Check step 4